 What is the Golden Eagle?

-The Golden Eagle was only open to 4 year olds and was to be run with set weight conditions over a distance of 1500m.
-The design of the Eagle was so that young stars of the sport could be retained and race for big money in the Golden Eagle rather than be retired to stud
+The Golden Eagle is only open to 4 year olds at set weight conditions over a distance of 1500m.
+The design of the Eagle was so that young stars of the sport could be retained and race for big money in the Golden Eagle rather than be retired to stud.

 Another difference to the Golden Eagle Prize Money compared with other major races was that 10% of the prize purse was to be donated to a pre-nominated charity.
 Charities were therefore able to win up to $750,000 in prize money alongside the winnings for there runner.